EasyAbp/EasyAbpGuide/Module-Development-Specification.md

 ### common.props

+Follow the steps below:
 1. Copy the [common.props](https://github.com/EasyAbp/PrivateMessaging/blob/master/common.props) demo to your module.
 1. Edit `Version`, `Description`, `PackageTags` and `PackageLicenseExpression`.
 (Don't follow the ABP framework's version.)

 ### README.md

-Please refer to the [README.md](https://github.com/EasyAbp/PrivateMessaging/blob/master/README.md) demo.
+Refer to the [README.md](https://github.com/EasyAbp/PrivateMessaging/blob/master/README.md) demo.
 You can customize the structure, but in fact similar formats are more readable.

 ### Packaging and Publishing